Loudspeaker measurement: Distortion measurement

 Distortion measurements on loudspeakers can only go as low as the distortion of the measurement microphone itself, of course, at the level tested.
 The microphone should ideally have a clipping level of 120 to 140 dB SPL if high-level distortion is to be measured.
-A typical top-end speaker, driven by a typical 100 watt power amplifier, cannot produce peak levels much above 105 dB SPL at 1 m (which translates roughly to 105 dB at the listening position from a pair of speakers in a typical listening room).
+A typical top-end speaker, driven by a typical 100-watt power amplifier, cannot produce peak levels much above 105 dB SPL at 1 m (which translates roughly to 105 dB at the listening position from a pair of speakers in a typical listening room).
 Achieving truly realistic reproduction requires speakers capable of much higher levels than this, ideally around 130 dB SPL.
-Even though the level of live music measured on a (slow responding and RMS reading) sound level meter might be in the region of 100 dB SPL, programme level peaks on percussion will far exceed this.
+Even though the level of live music measured on a (slow-responding and RMS-reading) sound level meter might be in the region of 100 dB SPL, programme-level peaks on percussion will far exceed this.
 Most speakers give around 3% distortion measured 468-weighted distortion residue reducing slightly at low levels.
 Electrostatic speakers can have lower harmonic distortion but suffer higher intermodulation distortion.
 3% distortion residue corresponds to 1 or 2% total harmonic distortion.
 Professional monitors may maintain modest distortion up to around 110 dB SPL at 1 m, but almost all domestic speaker systems distort badly above 100 dB SPL.

 Colouration analysis

-Loudspeakers differ from most other items of audio equipment in suffering from colouration, the tendency of various parts of the speaker — the cone, its surround, the cabinet, the enclosed space — to carry on moving when the signal ceases.
+Loudspeakers differ from most other items of audio equipment in suffering from colouration, the tendency of various parts of the speaker—the cone, its surround, the cabinet, the enclosed space—to carry on moving when the signal ceases.
 All forms of resonance cause this by storing energy, and resonances with high Q factor are especially audible.
-Much of the work that has gone into improving speakers in recent years has been about reducing colouration, and Fast Fourier Transform, or FFT, measuring equipment was introduced in order to measure the delayed output from speakers and display it as a time vs. frequency waterfall plot or spectrogram plot.
-Initially, an analysis was performed using impulse response testing, but this 'spike' suffers from having very low energy content if the stimulus is to remain within the peak ability of the speaker.
-Later equipment uses correlation on other stimulus such as a maximum length sequence system analyser (MLSSA).
+Much of the work that has gone into improving speakers in recent years has been about reducing colouration, and fast Fourier transform measuring equipment was introduced in order to measure the delayed output from speakers and display it as a time vs. frequency waterfall plot or spectrogram plot.
+Initially, an analysis was performed using impulse response testing, but this 'spike' suffers from having very low-energy content if the stimulus is to remain within the peak ability of the speaker.
+Later equipment uses correlation on other stimuli, such as a maximum length sequence system analyser (MLSSA).
 Using multiple sine wave tones as a stimulus signal and analyzing the resultant output, Spectral Contamination testing provides a measure of a loudspeakers 'self-noise' distortion component.
 This 'picket fence' type of signal can be optimised for any frequency range, and the results correlate exceptionally well with sound quality listening tests.